quanpr/209-hw3/README.md

 ![](./images/Figure_2.png)

-Estimated location and orientation with low uncertainty initialized.
+Estimated location and orientation with high uncertainty initialized.
 For more intuitive illustration, please refer to our animation **Unknown inital position.mp4** of the distribution of random varaibles.

 ![](./images/Figure_3.png)
 ![](./images/Figure_4.png)